pelrun/cpc-demo-tutorials/README.md

 - LAV: Actually VBL, for Vertical Blank.
 - IVR: Invisible Vertical Rupture (RVI in the original)
 - "line break line": Actually "line-by-line rupture".

+NEW!
+Longshot has released THE definitive guide to the 6845 CRTC, the Amstrad CPC CRTC Compendium, in both French and English.
+Get it from http://logonsystem.fr/html/engdownloadlogon.htm